 The goal of the Parrot project is providing tools for real-time data analysis applications that leverage this “middle ground”.
 Data analysts should only be required to specify their data needs and end-users can select the privacy requirements for their data as well as the applications and end-users they want to share their data with.
 The project results are expected to enable the (semi-)automatic integration of appropriate privacy protection into real-time data stream applications.
 Thus, individuals can safely provide data which in turn improves the results of big data applications.

-The Parrot project is an international collaboration between the University of Oslo (Norway) and the Technical University of Darmstadt (Germany) funded by the Research Council of Norway (2020 – 2023) with three PhD and one PostDoc position.
+The Parrot project is an international collaboration between the University of Oslo (Norway), the Technical University of Darmstadt (Germany), and the University of Groningen (The Netherlands) funded by the Research Council of Norway (2020 – 2023) with three PhD and one PostDoc position.
 To properly support this collaboration regular exchanges between the teams in Oslo and Darmstadt are organized and funded by the project.
 Scientific and technical challenges that are addressed in this research project include

 - Expressing and matching of privacy concerns of end-users and data quality requirements for data analytic.